gohugoio/hugo/content/en/content-management/summaries.md

 ### Front matter summary

 You might want your summary to be something other than the text that starts the article.
-In this case you can provide a separate summary in the `summary` variable of the article front matter.
+In this case you can provide a separate summary in the `summary` field in front matter.

 Pros
 : Complete freedom of text independent of the content of the article.
 Markup can be used within the summary.